Destiny Church (New Zealand): Opposition to homosexuality

 Destiny Church and its leader Brian Tamaki have been known for their vocal opposition to homosexuality.
-On 23 August 2004, Destiny Church organized a large public rally known as the "Enough is Enough" march in Wellington to oppose the Fifth Labour Government's proposed Civil Union Act.
+On 23 August 2004, Destiny Church organised a large public rally known as the "Enough is Enough" march in Wellington to oppose the Fifth Labour Government's proposed Civil Union Act.
 For the march, Destiny Church members wore black shirts emblazoned with the slogan "Enough is Enough."
 The march generated considerable media and public attention with critics such as Labour MPs Georgina Beyer and David Benson-Pope likening the marchers to Nazis.

-Bishop Tamaki attracted controversy when he blamed the 2010 and 2011 Christchurch earthquakes on sinful behavior such as murder and homosexuality during a sermon on 16 November 2016.
-These statements preceded the 2016 Kaikoura earthquake by a few hours.
+Bishop Tamaki attracted controversy when he blamed the 2010 and 2011 Christchurch earthquakes on sinful behaviour such as murder and homosexuality during a sermon on 13 November 2016.
+These statements preceded the 2016 Kaikōura earthquake by a few hours.
 Tamaki's remarks were condemned by several leading New Zealand public figures including the Mayor of Christchurch Bob Parker, Prime Minister John Key, and the Anglican bishop of Dunedin, Kelvin Wright.
-One Auckland-based critic Aaron Smithson also organized a Change.org petition calling for the revocation of Destiny Church's tax-free status.

-On Saturday 1 June 2019, Bishop Brian Tamaki formally apologised to all homosexual people of his conduct in the past.
-The event where this apology took place was at the Stand conference in Destiny church Auckland.
+One Auckland-based critic Aaron Smithson also organised a Change.org petition calling for the revocation of Destiny Church's tax-free status.
+On Saturday 1 June 2019, Bishop Brian Tamaki formally apologised to all homosexual people for his conduct in the past.
+The event where this apology took place was at the Stand conference in Destiny Church Auckland.
 He invited his good friend Jevan Goulter who spoke on the matters as well as influential homosexual figures.
-Brian stated that all homosexuals, bisexuals and transgenders were welcome to his church.
+Brian stated that all homosexuals, bisexuals and transgender people were welcome to his church.

 Political and religious views

 On his website "New Zealand: A Nation Under Siege" (bishoptamaki.org.nz) Tamaki declared the government of New Zealand to be "inherently evil", pointing out that some members of Parliament chose not to swear on the Bible, and one (Ashraf Choudhary) swore on the Qur'an, when being sworn into government.
 In a June 2005 interview, Tamaki said Destiny was ready to wage war on "secular humanism, liberalism, relativism, pluralism", on "a Government gone evil", on the "modern-day witchcraft" of the media, and on the "radical homosexual agenda".
+Destiny Church's far-right ideology has been described as authoritarian.

+On 21 June 2025, Tamaki led a Destiny Church march in Auckland's Aotea Square called "Faith, Flag and Family," which opposed non-Christian religions and mass immigration in New Zealand.
+Tamaki and his supporters denounced the Muslim, Buddhist, Sikh and Palestinian communities, burning flags representing those communities.
+Pro-Palestinian counter-demonstrators also gathered in Aotea Square, with Police separating the two groups.
+Two Destiny supporters also intimidated a journalist from The New Zealand Herald.